DavidMercier/NIMS/doc/models.rst

 a cone than a paraboloid of revolution.
 But, Oliver and Pharr concluded after a large number of experiments that the best value for the Berkovich indenter is :math:`0.75`.

-More recently, Merle et al. have found experimentally with indentation test in fused silica, a value of :math:`0.76` for :math:`\epsilon`, which is in a good agreement with the literature for a paraboloid of revolution [#Merle_2012]_.
+More recently, Merle et al. have found experimentally with indentation tests in fused silica, a value of :math:`0.76` for :math:`\epsilon`, which is in a good agreement with the literature for a paraboloid of revolution [#Merle_2012]_.